Sqizeeeeee/Nim-game-with-AI/README.md

 This AI plays Nim in the terminal and always tries to make the best moves based on its training.

-Wins a player, who made tha last move
+Wins a player, who made tha last move.

 ## Features